About Susan

 Susan Meyer, M.A., integrates photography, writing, mindful awareness, and energy work to support presence, awakening, and well-being.
 She is a contemplative creative whose work is pollinated with a vibrant combination of life experience, formal education, and a lifelong devotion to personal evolution.
 Her deep interest in the nature of consciousness, coupled with an appreciation for the natural world, informs both her art and teaching.

 Mindfulness is a central theme woven through all of Susan’s undertakings.
-With nearly 40 years of meditation practice and guidance from spiritual mentors, she has trained formally with Tara Brach and Jack Kornfield and completed both their Mindfulness Meditation Teacher Certification Program and Mindfulness Mentor Training Program.
+With nearly forty years of meditation practice and guidance from spiritual mentors, she has trained formally with Tara Brach and Jack Kornfield and completed both their Mindfulness Meditation Teacher Certification Program and Mindfulness Mentor Training Program.
 She maintains an active teaching schedule and is a teacher on the Insight Timer app.
 She practices with a sangha in the tradition of Zen master Thich Nhat Hanh and is an aspirant in the Order of Interbeing.

 • Certified Mindfulness Meditation Teacher, trained by Jack Kornfield and Tara Brach through the Greater Good Science Center (2021)